Skip to main content

 #

-This is a guide for building scalable Flutter applications and was written for teams that have multiple developers contributing to the same code base, who are building a feature-rich application.
-If you are writing a Flutter app that has a growing team and codebase, this guidance is for you.
+This is a guide for building scalable Flutter applications and was written for teams that have multiple developers contributing to the same code base, who're building a feature-rich application.
+If you're writing a Flutter app that has a growing team and codebase, this guidance is for you.

 Along with general architectural advice, this guide gives concrete examples of best practices and includes specific recommendations.
 Some libraries can be swapped out, and very large teams with unique complexity might find that some parts don't apply.
 In either case, the ideas remain sound.
 This is the recommended way to build a Flutter app.